Dr Michelle H Lim, Senior Lecturer and Clinical Psychologist

 Ms Kylie Philips, Honours Student

 Kylie Phillips finished her Bachelor of Social Science (Psychology) in 2017 at Swinburne University and currently works as a crisis support worker.
-Kylie Phillips is now completing her Bachelor of Psychology (Honours) at Swinburne University under the supervision of Dr Michelle Lim.
+Kylie Phillips is now completing her Bachelor of Psychology (Honours) at Swinburne University under the supervision of Dr Michelle Lim and Professor Lisa Brophy.

 Mr Petros Boubis, Honours Student

 Petros Boubis finished his Bachelor of Business in 2013 from the University of New South Wales and is currently working as a duty manager for a residential retirement company.
 Peter is now completing his Bachelor of Psychology (Honours) at Swinburne University under the supervision of Dr Karra Harrington.
-His thesis will investigate attitudes to ageing, social connections and loneliness among older adults living in purpose built retirement facilities.
-He is interested in discovering why people choose to move into such establishments and whether or not it contributes to a better quality of life.
+His thesis is on understanding attitudes to ageing, social connections, and loneliness among older adults living in purpose built retirement facilities.
+He is interested in understanding why older adults choose to move into such establishments and whether this influences quality of life.

 Ms Natasha Postolovski, Honours Student